 School Safety & Threat Assessment

-Parents and Students: View training modules on threat assessment and learn about FCPS' annonymous Tip Line.
+Parents and Students: View training modules on threat assessment and learn about FCPS' anonymous Tip Line.

 Fairfax County Public Schools has a well-established policy and protocol for responding to threats of violence in our schools.
 We have collaborated with the Youth Violence Project of the University of Virginia's Curry School of Education as part of our efforts to educate parents and students on how to help reduce threats and increase safety in our schools.